GIScience/ohsome-api/README.md

 # OSHDB Web REST API

-This REST API aims to leverage the tools of the [oshdb](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/oshdb/core) through allowing to access some of its functionalities via HTTP requests.
+This REST API aims to leverage the tools of the [oshdb Java API](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/oshdb/core) through allowing to access some of its functionalities via HTTP requests.
-Click [here](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/Web+Rest+API) for reading information about the whole planning, parameter formats, etc. for this REST API.
+Click [here](https://confluence.gistools.geog.uni-heidelberg.de/display/oshdb/Web+Rest+API) to read information about the whole planning process behind this REST API.

 ## Getting Started